-How To Make A Salad Dressing With Oil and Vinegar
+How To Make A Dressing With Oil and Vinegar

 A traditional vinaigrette is 3 parts oil to 1 part vinegar.
 Often an emulsifier is used to help combine the oil and vinegar.
 Mustard is one of the best emulsifiers, as are eggs (think mayonnaise!).
 Honey can also work, as well as miso paste.

-How To Make A Salad Dressing Without Olive Oil
+How To Make A Dressing Without Olive Oil

 If there is a creamy base to your salad dressing, such as avocado or tahini, the oil can be omitted.
 See my Kale Quinoa Salad with Glory Bowl Dressing and my Japanese Salad Bowls with Miso Tahini Dressing for examples of dressings that use water (oil can be omitted in both).

-How To Make A Salad Dressing With Coconut Oil
+How To Make A Dressing With Coconut Oil

 Coconut oil can be difficult to work with in a salad dressing because it is solid at room temperature.
 It also has a very strong and distinct coconut flavour.
 To use coconut oil in a salad dressing, heat before use and make just enough dressing for serving.